What SMS Number is Right for You? Local vs. Toll-Free vs. Short Codes

 When starting any SMS campaign, you’ll choose between one of three phone number categories.
 They vary greatly in cost, features, and efficiency.
 What’s best for one company may not suit the needs of another, so it’s vital to use one that can handle your company’s.
 Moreover, they each take varying timespans to get verified.
 While you can start texting within a few days with some numbers, others will take weeks to months.

-Local numbers are the most popular option.
-They have a three-digit area code, a three-digit prefix, and a four-digit root.
-Almost everyone has a local number for personal use.
+Outside of SMS tech, 10DLC numbers are generally called local area numbers.
+They start with a three-digit area code, a three-digit prefix, and a four-digit root.
+Almost everyone has a 10DLC number for personal use.

-For SMS marketing, local numbers have many qualities that make them more popular than their counterparts.
+For SMS marketing, 10DLC numbers have many qualities that make them more popular than their counterparts.

-• Cost-effective: Local numbers are substantially more affordable than other numbers.
+• Cost-effective: 10DLC numbers are substantially more affordable than other numbers.

 • Relatable: A local area code can convey a neighborly presence for small businesses that rely on community involvement.

-• Verified Fast: Local numbers are verified in 3-5 days.
+• Verified Fast: 10DLC numbers are verified in 3-5 days.
 This is much faster than its counterparts.
-For companies who want to start texting right away, they are the best option.
+For companies who want to start texting right away, 10DLC is the best option.

-However, local numbers have a few negatives as well.
+However, 10DLC has a few negatives as well.

-• Slow: Local numbers can’t text as fast as other numbers.
+• Slow: 10DLC can’t text as fast as other numbers.
 It can only send one text message per second.
 This is acceptable for small businesses but not so much for enterprises.

 • Customer Costs: Unlike toll-free, callers may have associated costs with calling in.